Veselka: Veselka

 Veselka continues to support the needs of neighborhood residents and Eastern European immigrants: in 1994, its kitchen staff included four doctors, three from Ukraine and one from Poland, who had recently arrived in the United States.
 After the 2022 Russian invasion of Ukraine, Veselka's daily patronage more than doubled, from 600–700 to 1,500, as many visitors wanted to express support for Ukrainians.
 The restaurant was also used to coordinate donations of supplies for Ukrainian refugees.
-Veselka halted 24/7 operations in the early 2020s due to the COVID-19 pandemic and then due to a labor shortage.
+Veselka halted 24/7 operations in the early 2020s due to the COVID-19 pandemic and then reportedly due to a labor shortage.
 In 2024, the restaurant announced that it would resume 24-hour operation on weekends starting that July.

 Media appearances

+Film and television

+The restaurant has been used as a filming location for several films and television productions, including Trust the Man (2006), Nick and Norah's Infinite Playlist (2008), Trainwreck (2015), Ocean's 8 (2018), and the television series Billions.

+Anthony Bourdain filmed an interview with publicist Danny Fields at Veselka that appeared in the final episode of Parts Unknown on CNN in 2018.

+Music

+Veselka is referenced in the songs "Veselka Diner" by Doctor Rokit and "Veselka" by Greta Gertler, which was featured as National Public Radio's "Song of the Day" on January 24, 2008.

+Books

+Veselka appears in City of Fallen Angels, the fourth novel in Cassandra Clare's The Mortal Instruments series.